Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Socialstranger/README.md

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
 Version Control Systems:

-What are version control systems, and why are they important in software development?
+what are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.
 Software Project Management:

 Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?